Jim McKay: Television

 In 1947, McKay gave up his job as a reporter for The Evening Sun to join that same organization's new TV station WMAR-TV.
 His was the first voice ever heard on television in Baltimore.
-McKay remained with the station until joining CBS in New York in 1950 as host of a variety show, called The Real McKay, which necessitated the changing of his on-air surname.
+McKay remained with the station until 1950.
+In January and February 1950, McKay broadcast the first-ever televised network college basketball games for CBS, calling seven games featuring Navy in Annapolis, Maryland, using his birth name, Jim McManus.
+Later in 1950 with CBS he hosted a variety show, called The Real McKay, which necessitated the changing of his on-air surname.
 From 1958 to 1960, McKay served as host and commentator on the CBS television daytime program The Verdict Is Yours.
 Through the 1950s, sports commentary became more and more his primary assignment for CBS.
 In 1956-57, McKay teamed with Chris Schenkel to call CBS telecasts of New York Giants football.
 He was originally tabbed to be the lead broadcaster of the network's coverage of the 1960 Winter Olympics, but had to be replaced by Walter Cronkite after suffering a mental breakdown.
-McKay recovered in time to host the 1960 Summer Olympics from the CBS Television studio in Grand Central Terminal.
+McKay recovered in time to host the 1960 Summer Olympics from the CBS Television studio in Grand Central Terminal and ultimately covered a total of 12 Olympic Games.
 He had a six-episode stint as host of the game show Make the Connection on NBC in 1955.

 He moved on to ABC in 1961, and was the host of ABC's influential Wide World of Sports for 37 years.

-McKay was known to motor racing fans as the host of the ABC's annual delayed telecast of the Indianapolis 500.
-Over the years, McKay worked with race drivers in commentary, including triple Formula One World Champion Jackie Stewart, triple Indy 500 winner Bobby Unser, and Sam Posey.
+McKay was known to motor-racing fans as the host of the ABC's annual delayed telecast of the Indianapolis 500.
+Over the years, McKay worked with race drivers in commentary, including triple Formula One World Champion Jackie Stewart, triple Indianapolis 500 winner Bobby Unser, and Sam Posey.